 The internet is not new territory for scammers: Scamming encompasses all tricks that criminals use online in chats, via mail, or over social networks, to get unsuspecting people to give them their money.
-The criminals play their victims through deceitful methods on almost every platform across the internet: They build up a relationship, and eventually, lead their victims to make advance money...Scamming: What is behind the fraud?
+The criminals play their victims through deceitful methods on almost every platform across the internet: They build up a relationship, and eventually, lead their victims to make advance money...How Scamming works and how to protect against it

 Making up facts, bending the truth – this has been happening since the internet began.
 Whether it’s manipulated images, alleged news, or made up information, the world wide web is full of it, making it increasingly difficult to distinguish between reality and fiction.
 Now counterfeits have reached a new level: deepfakes.

 Deepfakes first appeared in December 2017 on Reddit.
 One user had managed to put the faces of several celebrities into porn movies in such a way that made it look shockingly real.
 For a short while, creating celebrity porn became the thing to do, but soon fake videos like these were banned on Reddit as well as other platforms such as Twitter and Discord.
 It didn’t stop them from spreading elsewhere though.
 But the question is: What makes deepfakes so special?

 Usually these fakes require a lot of work and expertise.
 They aren’t necessarily always created for shady reasons – it’s not uncommon for Hollywood movies to exchange faces, for example.
 Experts in the areas of cutting technology and CGI are normally hired for these tasks.
 Deepfakes, however, are created by the computer itself without any adjustments being made by hand.